 OMG I Ran a Half Marathon!

 Last month, I ran the Rock n Roll DC Half Marathon.
 If you know me, you know that’s NBD…I’ve run many in my life.
-But this one was different in a very good way.
+But this one was different.
 There was a major theme about this race that aligns with a lot of the work I do with my clients, so I wanted to share about the experience.

 My relationship with running has certainly evolved over the last 20+ years.
 It started as a high school sport that I fell into because I didn’t make the volleyball team.
 At my school you didn’t have to try out for cross country, so it became my fallback sport.
 I ended up having a natural gift for distance running and was able to run at a varsity level my first year.
 Running became something I was good at.